cybercongress/cybertensor-developer-docs/docs/subnets/working-with-keys.md

 **Relationship to hotkey**: A coldkey can exist without a hotkey, or it can have multiple hotkeys.
 For example, to create a subnet you only need a coldkey but if you want to validate or mine in a subnet, you need a hotkey paired with this coldkey.

-**Purpose**: A coldkey is primarily for secure TAO storage and high-risk transactions, as described below (**Also see in the diagram in [Operational uses of keys](#operational-uses-of-keys))**:
+**Purpose**: A coldkey is primarily for secure PUSSY storage and high-risk transactions, as described below (**Also see in the diagram in [Operational uses of keys](#operational-uses-of-keys))**:

-- Funds (TAO tokens) in your Cybertensor wallet are held in its coldkey.
+- Funds (PUSSY tokens) in your Cybertensor wallet are held in its coldkey.
-- Delegating and undelegating your TAO tokens.
+- Delegating and undelegating your PUSSY tokens.
 - Creating a subnet and obtaining a `netuid` for the newly-created subnet.
 The `netuid` is associated with the coldkey only, because all subnet owner operations require high security and thus use the coldkey, which is always encrypted.
 - Emissions to the subnet owner are deposted directly to the subnet owner's coldkey.